webx-plus/WebX-Specification/docs/webdev/githubpages.md

 ## 3. Skip jekyll (Optional)

 GitHub by default builds the page with jekyll but WebX does not need this.\
-This can be skipped and make the build faster by creating a empty `.nojekyll` file.
+This can be skipped and make the build faster by creating a empty `.nojekyll` file in the root folder.

 ## 4. Done